A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary differential equations: Using a nonlocal symmetry to determine a Darboux integrating factor

 Consider that the rational 2ODE (\ref{r2ode}) presents a first integral $I \in L_S$.
-We have seen that this implies that the associated vector field $\mathfrak{X} \equiv N_0\, \partial_x + z\,N_0\, \partial_y + M_0\, \partial_z$ has a Darboux integrating factor $R$.
-Since any function of the first integral $I$ multiplied by an integrating factor is also an integrating factor, if the first integral $I$ is non-elementary, then $\mathfrak{X}$ has only one Darboux integrating factor (unless of a multiplicative constant) since, in this case, all other integrating factors will be non-elementary.
-So, in this case, there is a natural choice to define the integrating factor that represents the equivalence class $[ {\cal X}_i ]$.
-In the case where the vector field $\mathfrak{X}$ presents a non-rational elementary first integral, we can apply the result of Prelle and Singer \cite{PreSin} ({\em for a plane polynomial vector field presenting an elementary first integral, there exists an integrating factor which is a $k^{th}$ root ($k \in \N$) of a rational function}) to the vector fields $\mathfrak{X}_i$ and choose an algebraic integrating factor to represent the class $[ {\cal X}_i ]$.
-Finally, if the 2ODE presents a rational first integral, Finally, if the 2ODE presents a first rational integral, we will consider the representative $R$ of the class as the one with the minimum degree\footnote{As in this case the integrating factor will be rational, i.e., $R=num_R/den_R$, the degree of the integrating factor refers to the positive integer $\delta$ defined by $\delta = \max\{\deg(num_R),\deg(den_R)\}$.}.
+We have seen that this implies that the associated vector field $\mathfrak{X}$ has a Darboux integrating factor $R$.
+Since any function of the first integral $I$ multiplied by an integrating factor is also an integrating factor, if the first integral $I$ is non-elementary, then $\mathfrak{X}$ has only one Darboux integrating factor (unless of a multiplicative constant) since, in this case, all other integrating factors (associated with the first integral $I$) will be non-elementary.
+So, in this case, there is a natural choice to define the integrating factor that represents the equivalence class $[ \overline{{\cal X}}_i ]$.
+In the case where the vector field $\mathfrak{X}$ presents a non-rational elementary first integral, we can apply the result of Prelle and Singer \cite{PreSin} ({\em For a plane polynomial vector field presenting an elementary first integral, there exists an integrating factor which is a $k^{th}$ root ($k \in \N$) of a rational function}) to the vector fields $\mathfrak{X}_i$ and choose an algebraic integrating factor to represent the class $[ \overline{{\cal X}}_i ]$.
+Finally, if the 2ODE presents a rational first integral, we will consider the representative $R$ of the class as the one with the minimum degree\footnote{As in this case the integrating factor will be rational, i.e., $R=num_R/den_R$, the degree of the integrating factor refers to the positive integer $\delta$ defined by $\delta = \max\{\deg(num_R),\deg(den_R)\}$.}.

-\begin{defin} Consider that the rational 2ODE (\ref{r2ode}) presents a first integral $I \in L_S$.
+\begin{defin} Consider that the rational {\em 2ODE (\ref{r2ode})} presents a first integral $I \in L_S$.
 Then